Locomotive: Internal combustion

 Internal combustion locomotives use an internal combustion engine, connected to the driving wheels by a transmission.
-They typically keep the engine running at a near-constant speed whether the locomotive is stationary or moving.
-Internal combustion locomotives are categorised by their fuel type and sub-categorised by their transmission type.
+They typically keep the engine running at a near-constant speed, whether the locomotive is stationary or moving.
+Internal combustion locomotives are categorised by fuel type and sub-categorised by transmission type.

 The first internal combustion rail vehicle was a kerosene-powered draisine built by Gottlieb Daimler in 1887, but this was not technically a locomotive as it carried a payload.

 The earliest gasoline locomotive in the western United States was built by the Best Manufacturing Company in 1891 for San Jose and Alum Rock Railroad.
 It was only a limited success and was returned to Best in 1892.

 The first commercially successful petrol locomotive in the United Kingdom was a petrol–mechanical locomotive built by the Maudslay Motor Company in 1902, for the Deptford Cattle Market in London.
-It was an 80 hp locomotive using a three-cylinder vertical petrol engine, with a two speed mechanical gearbox.
+It was an 80 hp locomotive with a three-cylinder vertical petrol engine and a two-speed mechanical gearbox.

 In 1903, the Hungarian Weitzer railmotor was the world's first petrol electric locomotive.

 Diesel

 Diesel locomotives are powered by diesel engines.
-In the early days of diesel propulsion development, various transmission systems were employed with varying degrees of success, with electric transmission proving to be the most popular.
+In the early days of diesel propulsion development, various transmission systems were employed with varying degrees of success, and electric transmission proved the most popular.
 In 1914, Hermann Lemp, a General Electric electrical engineer, developed and patented a reliable direct current electrical control system (subsequent improvements were also patented by Lemp).
-Lemp's design used a single lever to control both engine and generator in a coordinated fashion, and was the prototype for all diesel–electric locomotive control.
+Lemp's design used a single lever to control both engine and generator in a coordinated fashion.
+It was the prototype for all diesel–electric locomotive control.
 In 1917–18, GE produced three experimental diesel–electric locomotives using Lemp's control design.
 In 1924, a diesel–electric locomotive (E^{el}2 original number Юэ 001/Yu-e 001) started operations.
-It had been designed by a team led by Yury Lomonosov and built 1923–1924 by Maschinenfabrik Esslingen in Germany.
+It was designed by a team led by Yury Lomonosov and built in 1923–1924 by Maschinenfabrik Esslingen in Germany.
 It had five driving axles (1'E1').
 After several test rides, it hauled trains for almost three decades from 1925 to 1954.